 Precipitation

 CEOS supports a dedicated “Virtual Constellation” (a CEOS coordination mechanism to meet a common set of requirements within a specific domain) in precipitation.
 The P-VC (Precipitation Virtual Constellation) community requires satellite observations to provide information on global precipitation measurements of intensity, extent and duration.
 The precipitation products generated from these observations are largely driven by the user community, including hazard and water resource management, hydrology, weather forecasting, and the climate and modelling communities.
 A major consideration in providing satellite observations for precipitation measurements is that the temporal variability of precipitation requires multi-sensor / multi-satellite measurements.
 While (space Agency-provided) geostationary sensors generate regular and frequent visible/infrared data, such observations provide only indirect measures of precipitation, and thus there is a reliance upon the more direct, but less frequent, observations made by passive microwave sensors.
 Providing timely precipitation products in near real time is crucial for disaster management and operational weather and hydrological services, while ensuring consistency over time scales from a few hours to decades is challenging, particularly for monitoring climate-scale changes.
 The former requires the necessary data-transmission infrastructure, while the latter requires a consistent baseline-series of sensors, such as the JAXA AMSR-series and the NASA/JAXA TRMM/GPM missions, augmented by observations provided by NOAA, EUMETSAT and US DoD sensors.
-The P-VC community currently relies upon well-documented datasets and products provided largely by agencies (e.g. NASA, JAXA, NOAA, EUMETSAT).
-Access to open and free datasets from these public agencies is crucial in supporting national and international research and product delivery to the user communities.
+The P-VC community currently relies upon well-documented datasets and products provided largely by public agencies (e.g. NASA, JAXA, NOAA, EUMETSAT).
+Access to open and free datasets from these agencies is crucial in supporting national and international research and product delivery to the user communities.
 Historically, the role of space Agencies in supporting New Space has been indirect, although the development of new sensor technologies, satellite systems and provision of free data has helped incubate New Space.
 Universities have also developed New Space partnerships (such as NASA/MIT for the TROPICS mission).
 Current New Space initiatives are targeting key niche sectors of the market, particularly exploiting low latency (observation-to-user) primarily for weather nowcasting.

 The physical nature of precipitation and engineering constraints dictate the development and costs associated with opportunities for New Space for precipitation retrievals.
 The variability of precipitation, both spatially and temporally, requires good sampling, although spatial resolution is constrained by physical and engineering considerations, while temporal sampling is limited by budget costs.
 To date, these considerations have largely precluded the development and expansion of observations by commercial entities.
 However, new cubesat and smallsat technologies have provided the opportunity to develop small sensors, such as the NASA TEMPEST and TROPICS missions, and the ESA Arctic Weather Satellite (precursor of the EUMETSAT EPS-Sterna constellation mission), which in turn has cultivated a New Space sector focused on developing and building cubesats specially for exploiting near real time weather information.
 In particular, since the agency missions only provide around 3-hourly data (from passive microwave sensors), the inclusion of observations from the New Space sector provides an opportunity to improve the temporal sampling in order to improve the representativeness of precipitation and allow better characterisation of the lifecycle of precipitation systems.
 Next generation agency missions, such as the NOAA-LEO/JPSS series, EUMETSAT EPS-SG series, JAXA AMSR-series and NASA AOS will ensure a degree of continuity to which the commercial sector will contribute.